pivotal/docs-tap/bitnami-services/how-to-guides/upgrading-tkr.hbs.md

 # Upgrading to Tanzu Kubernetes releases v1.26 or later

-This topic describes how to update your existing Bitnami Services instances if you upgraded to Tanzu Kubernetes releases v1.26 and later.
+This topic describes how to update your existing Bitnami Services service instances if you upgraded to Tanzu Kubernetes releases v1.26 and later.

 Tanzu Kubernetes releases v1.26 and later enforces a [restricted Pod Security Standard (PSS)](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted) for all pods running on the cluster.
-This change affects your running Bitnami services.
+This change affects your running services.

 New services claimed on Tanzu Application Platform v1.7 run with no issues in a restricted PSS.
 Existing services claimed on Tanzu Application Platform v1.6 will fail to start.

-To resolve the issue for existing instances on Tanzu Application Platform 1.7, you must update CompositionRevision references for any existing Bitnami Services instances.
+To resolve the issue for existing instances, you must update CompositionRevision references for any existing Bitnami Services service instances.

 ## <a id="update"></a>Update existing services